enjaku4/downtime_detector/README.md

 https://downtimedetector.xyz

-It is a simple downtime detector.
-A user can add any URL and the application will ping it every 5 minutes showing the result in the user's dashboard and optionally notifying the user via email if a problem occurs.
+It is a simple downtime detector which is built using [Hanami web framework](https://github.com/hanami/hanami).
+A user can add a URL and the application will ping it periodically showing the result in the user's dashboard and optionally notifying the user if a problem occurs.

-## A note about the architecture

-I'm developing the application using [Hanami web framework](https://github.com/hanami/hanami) which helps me a lot in keeping my architecture clean.